isomerpages/mlaw-lsb/notices-and-announcements/notices/_posts/2022-03-01-lsb-notice-lsb-practical-exam-2022.md

 **Mode of Application**

-5\.Eligible candidates may apply to sit for the examination by completing and submitting the online application form by accessing the link below.
+5\.
+Eligible candidates may apply to sit for the examination by completing and submitting the online application form by accessing the link below.
 Candidates are responsible for understanding and complying with the rules governing the examinations as set out in Part IV (Examinations) of the Land Surveyors Rules.

 Method 1 via URL: (https://form.gov.sg/61ef41696794960014efbe6d)<br>
 Method 2 via QR Code: ![register QR code](/){:style="height: 236px; width: 236px"}